 This leads to few positive things but also to an increase in the weight of your store and therefore its slowness.
 Just as we explained to you for the images, it is necessary to reduce the weight of these files as much as possible by grouping the code.

-Improve WooCommerce Store Performance also means using the so-called CSS Sprites technique.
-This practice, widely used in video games before (2D), allows using a single image that contains several others.
+Improving WooCommerce Store Performance also means using the so-called CSS Sprites technique.
+This practice, widely used in video games before (2D), allows the use of a single image that contains several others.
 It is the web designer who selects the image he wants to use for the “background-position” property.